In 2016, consumers are more aware than ever when it comes to sub-par advertising. Click-through rates for banner ads have fallen to <1%.

 Combined with the innovation of mobile advertising, native ads are essential towards quality content being seen and clicked on.

 Why?
-Because like we’ve touched on before in our previous postings, no one enjoys being blatantly advertised to.
+Because like we’ve touched on before in our previous post, no one enjoys being blatantly advertised to.

 Native advertisements are unique as sponsored or promoted posts within the user interface, coming across as fluid and intuitive to the user experience; as opposed to

-Overall, native advertising is a win-win for consumers and advertisers alike; consumers learn about brands and products through a richer, intuitive experience, while the important things like brand engagement, conversions and
+Overall, native advertising is a win-win for consumers and advertisers alike; consumers learn about brands and products through a richer, intuitive experience, while the important things like brand engagement, conversions, and Click-Through Rate (CTR) soar.

 Need assurance?
 Forbes estimates that native advertisements containing rich media can boost conversion by as much as 60%.